rodolfodpk/catalyst/README.md

 4. Database persistence

 # Stack
 This will be based on Apache Camel and Postgres.
-Both are Swiss Army Knives and are enough to have your domain up and running, ready to explore.
+Both are like Swiss Army Knives and enough to have your domain up and running, ready to explore.
 The point is: once your domain is validated, you can leverage it in another stack of your choice.